Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 ## Skipping a tox test environment at queue time

-All build definitions allow choosing which actually run at queue time.
+All build definitions allow choice at queue time as to which `tox` environments actually run during the test phase.

 1. Find your target service `internal` build.
 2. Click `Run New`